pedroramaciotti/LogDiv/README.md

 - A file describing all requests under a table format, whose fields are:
 * user ID
 * timestamp
-* requested page ID
+* requested item ID
-* referrer page ID
+* referrer item ID

 - A file describing all pages visited under a table format, whose fields are:
-* page ID
+* item ID
 * topic
 * category

 ### YAML file

-Code that use LogDiv are directed by a YAML file: if you want to modify entry files, or the features you want to compute, you just need to modify the YAML file, not the code itself.
+Codes that use LogDiv are directed by a YAML file: if you want to modify entry files, or the features you want to compute, you just need to modify the YAML file, not the code itself.
 This file is self-explanatory.

-## Example
+## Examples

+You dispose of two examples to familiarize yourself with LogDiv:
+* Example 1 uses a short dataset to show how to use LogDiv
+* Example 2 uses a dataset of more than 500 thousands of requests to show what kind of results can be obtained

+These examples (dataset, script and yaml file) can be found in *datasets* directory.

-### Entries example
+### Example 1
 The following example illustrates the entries format of the package.

 ![](example.png)